REPORT This is the result of a survey commissioned by the Ile-de-France Regional Health Agency

 A positive review despite shortcomings

-But the results remain generally positive according to the report that20 Minutes was able to consult: &ldquo ; All of the stakeholders interviewed thus consider the accommodation and support offered by Assore as a necessary (although not sufficient) condition for effective support for precarious crack users.”
+But the results remain generally positive according to the report that20 Minutes was able to consult: &ldquo ; All of the stakeholders interviewed therefore consider the accommodation and support offered by Assore as a necessary (although not sufficient) condition for effective support for precarious crack users.”